-- i.
-Information relating to the race, national or ethnic origin, colour, religion, age, sex, sexual orientation or marital or family status of the individual; - ii.
-Information relating to the education or the medical, psychiatric, psychological, criminal or employment history of the individual or information relation to financial transactions in which the individual has been involved; - iii.
-Any identifying number, symbol or other particular assigned to the individual; - iv.
-The address, telephone number, fingerprints or blood type of the individual; - v.
-Correspondence sent to an institution by the individual that is implicitly or explicitly of a private or confidential nature, and replies to that correspondence that would reveal the contents of the original correspondence; - vi.
-The views or opinions of another individual about the individual; and - vii.
-The individual's name if it appears with other Personal Information related to the individual or where the disclosure of the name would reveal other Personal Information about the individual.
+- The address, telephone number, fingerprints or blood type of the individual; - ٧.
+Correspondence sent to an institution by the individual that is implicitly or explicitly of a private or confidential nature, and replies to that correspondence that would reveal the contents of the original correspondence; - The views or opinions of another individual about the individual; and vi. - The individual's name if it appears with other Personal Information related to the individual or where the disclosure of the name would reveal other Personal Information about the individual.

-Respondent: is any Member named in a Code complaint who is alleged to be in violation of non-compliance of the Code of Conduct rules.
+Respondent: is any Member named in a Code complaint who is alleged to be in violation of noncompliance of the Code of Conduct rules. is any Member who is alleged to be in violation or non-compliant of the Code of Conduct.